|

 investigated how altering Tm X relative to the higher Tm of the

-double-stranded amplicon (Tm A) affects the rate and extent of
+double-stranded amplicon (Tm A) affects the rate and

 linear amplification.
 Excess primers with Tm X closer to Tm A yielded